unccycling/jawitzke.github.io/_posts/2015-09-06-welcome-to-jekyll.markdown

 For this current Summer a friend of mine is letting me borrow their camera, while they are off on a photography trip in the Grand Tetons.
 She is much better than I, and you can see her photography at her [website][afp].
 She is the oppostie of me, and prefers to shoot nature, but does portraits on occasion.

+This blog will mainly be about photography, but also some posts about coding and cycling (my other hobbies).

+Thank you for viewing and I hope you enjoy

 [instagram]:   https://www.instagram.com/jacksonwitzke/
 [afp]:         http://www.alexisfairbanksphotography.com/